 Despite the complexity of the life, work, and voice of Irma Stern, Berger adeptly balances the artist’s status as a frontrunner in South African modernism with her minority status as a woman, a Jew, and an artist who, whether intentionally or not, created profound and powerful images of Black people at a time when and in a location where their humanity was disputed.
 Berger brings the fascinating story of a complicated Jewish artist during the rise of both modernism and apartheid to an audience most likely unaware of her existence.
 The book is a must-read for all those who consider issues of memorialization, remembrance, and reverence to be central in creating equitable arts and societies today.

-Hannah Kressel is a graduate student at the University of Oxford in the Department of History.
-Her research examines the intersection of contemporary art, Judaism, and feminism.
+Hannah Kressel is a current fellow at the Pardes Institute of Jewish Studies in Jerusalem.
+She holds a Masters in Art History from the University of Oxford and a Bachelors in Art History and Studio Art from Brandeis University.
+Her research examines the intersection of contemporary art, food, and religion.
 She is an avid baker and cook.